Would you believe me?

 14. “And then Facebook happened!”

 This great comment from Cedric on my Facebook page sums up the troubles of an entire generation.
-Use this tool to estimate the amount of time you have wasted on Facebook this year…Then get disturbed, and banish it forever with the Self-Control App for Mac.
+Estimate the amount of time you have wasted on Facebook using a tool like Screen Time on your iPhone…Then get disturbed, and banish it forever with the Self-Control App for Mac.
 This tool has saved my life.

 15. Watching too many movies

 If you start to tell yourself that your penchant for movie-watching is a good alternative to studying… think again!
 By all means watch foreign language movies in your down-time, but don't kid yourself that they're playing a big part in raising your level.
 Study is study, and there aren't many good alternatives.
 Click here for making the most out of foreign language movies.